Join our team.

 Many local hospitals, clinics, addiction treatment facilities and mental health centers are looking for counselors to work in telehealth roles.
 Job boards like Indeed and Careerlink provide open opportunities for telehealth roles throughout the country.

-The Recovery Village also has opportunities available for online substance abuse and mental health counselors through our telehalth app.
+The Recovery Village also has opportunities available for online substance abuse and mental health counselors.
 You can view the most up-to-date job listings on our career portal.

 For those who are looking to volunteer their services, many addiction recovery groups are looking for professionals who can host or oversee online meetings since social distancing measures have caused support groups like Al-Anon and Nar-Anon to meet online.
 You could also create and host your own support group meetings as a service to your clients or community.
 The Recovery Village Recovery Room app is a free, anonymous platform anyone can use to host meetings through video chat.